1 Hr., 37 Mins.

-Such sets the tone for the film to follow, which is a rather gleeful comedy caper with enough dumb-funny self-reference to get the Zucker brothers seeing red.
-Light but whip smart, The Great Muppet Caper is something of a perfect popcorn pic: balmily escapist, easy to like, unafraid of formula pandering.
-It is a summation of everything Henson and co. did so well during the apex of Muppet madness, conjoining a frolicsome comedy style with an undeniable sense of technical wonder to marvel, say, the spectacles of Busby Berkeley or the epics of Cecil B. DeMille.
+Such sets the tone for the film to follow, which is a gleeful comedy caper with enough dumb-funny self-reference to get the Zucker brothers seeing red.
+Light but whip smart, The Great Muppet Caper is something of a perfect popcorn pic: balmily escapist, easy to like, unafraid of pandering to formula.
+It's a summation of everything Henson and co. did so well at the apex of Muppet madness, conjoining a frolicsome comedy style with an undeniable sense of technical wonder to rival, say, the spectacles of Busby Berkeley or the epics of Cecil B. DeMille.
 I’d say it's the best of all the Muppet flicks, though I’m certain eggs might be thrown in my direction by Muppet Movie (1979) die-hards who just can’t resist the power of “The Rainbow Connection” and subversive road comedies.

-Calling Caper anything less than delightful would be a sin, though: it makes for some of the most amiable and knee-slappingly funny 97 minutes ever put forward in the name of the comedy genre.
-Set in England, it finds Kermit, Fozzie, and Gonzo playing investigative reporters in the area to probe a robbery.
-Their primary subject is Lady Holiday (Diana Rigg), a highfalutin fashion designer whose priceless jewels were snatched right from under her nose in the days prior.
+Calling Caper anything less than delightful would be a sin, though: it makes for some of the most amiable and knee-slappingly funny 97 minutes ever offered by Henson and his cohort.
+Set in England, the movie finds Kermit, Fozzie, and Gonzo playing investigative reporters in the area to probe a robbery.
+Their primary subject is Lady Holiday (Diana Rigg), a highfalutin fashion designer whose priceless jewels were snatched right from under her nose the other day.
 Their intent is to get a post-pilferage interview and possibly write a profile of sorts.
 Kermit’s the main man, with Fozzie a sidekick and Gonzo a too-starry-eyed photographer.
 The goal is mostly to keep their editor (Jack Warden) happy; the gnarly investigation stuff is up to the police, not them.

 But since the genre of the film in question is in the title, things get murky shortly after they arrive.
 It turns out that Holiday’s expensive treasures weren’t stolen by some conniving rando but rather her scheming brother Nicky (Charles Grodin), who’s enlisted the help of fed-up models to do his dirty work.
-And the robbery about which Kermit and friends are writing was just an appetizer: Nicky’s main objective is to get his paws on his sis’s massive Baseball Diamond, which is now on display in a high tech museum down the way called the Mallory Gallery.
+And the robbery about which Kermit and friends are writing was just an appetizer: Nicky’s main objective is to get his paws on his sis’s massive Baseball Diamond (haha), which is now on display in a high-tech museum down the way called the Mallory Gallery.

 This is, predictably, quickly discovered by this talkative amphibian and his acquaintances.
 So with the help of Miss Piggy (playing Miz Holiday’s receptionist who initially complicates matters by posing as her lady boss) and other Muppet favorites, this real-life rat and his harem of beautiful wingwomen will hopefully be caught red-handed and turned into the fuzz.

-It’s the mixing of legitimately hilarious comedic stylings and technical bravura that has kept the Muppets so ageless for so many decades, anyway.
+It’s the mix of legitimately hilarious comic stylings and technical bravura that has kept the Muppets relevant for so many decades, anyway.
 (Not to mention the assemblage of lovable characters.)
 I think it’s The Great Muppet Caper that speaks the most to just how amazing this ultra-specific entertainment division can be at its best.
-You can forget about The Muppet Movie or The Muppets (2011) – The Great Muppet Caper is where it’s at.
-If you’ll excuse me, I’ll be digging up my copies of seasons one through three of The Muppet Show (1976-’81) to keep myself surfing on this tidal wave of nostalgia.
-A-
+You can forget about The Muppet Movie or The Muppets (2011) — The Great Muppet Caper is where it’s at.
+I’ll be digging up my copies of Seasons One through Three of The Muppet Show (1976-’81) to keep myself surfing on this wave of nostalgia.
+A